Sarievo/library/template/macro.md

 ---

 - [x] 'rep' and 'rrep' overloading
     - this substitutes the need of classical 'ascending for-loops' and 'descending for-loops', and support step-by-x in 'ascending for-loops'
-    - may not help in cases such as 2-pointers and prime factorization

 ```c++
 #define overload4(a, b, c, d, e, ...) e
 #define overload3(a, b, c, d, ...) d